Living Out Faith in Community and Service

 Families

-Partnership with families who acknowledge Jesus Christ as Lord and Savior and share biblical values as born-again believers.
+VCS values its partnership with families who acknowledge Jesus Christ as their Lord and Savior, and who share biblical values as born again believers.

 Biblical